 Amount: $2,500 (renewable)

 To promote diversity in the field of journalism, the NPC wants to cultivate promising young journalists and help them develop their skills.
-Winners of the scholarship are awarded $2,000 for their first year, and $2,500 each year (for up to three years) afterwards.
+Winners of the scholarship are awarded $2,000 for their first year, and $2,500 each year (for up to three years) afterward.
 There is also an additional $500 book stipend.

 To apply, students must: be a high school senior, have at least a 3.0 GPA, show desire to become a journalist, submit all information specified by the site, file the FAFSA.